nrb/resume/resume.rst

 Positions Held
 ==============

+:2022: Software Engineer, `Speedscale`_.
+Developed Speedscale cloud service.

+    * Created initial Data Loss Prevention code for redacting data within HTTP requests, allowing more secure usage of the Speedscale service.
+    * Implemented auto-detection for Istio workloads, reducing customer friction when using Speedscale in complex environments.

-:2021-present: Senior Member of Technical Staff, VMware.
+:2021-2022: Senior Member of Technical Staff, VMware.
 Developed and maintained `Tanzu Community Edition`_

     * Coordinated with broader Tanzu team to improve plugin development experience with `Tanzu Community Edition`_ and `tanzu-framework`_
     * Integrated `Sonobuoy`_ diagnostics tool into `Tanzu Community Edition`_ tooling to ease troubleshooting and verifying conformance of Kubernetes clusters